 False codling moth (Cryptophlebia leucotreta)

-- Infested fruits (both on the tree and fallen fruits) should be removed regularly (twice a week), and buried at least 50 cm deep, or dump in a drum filled with water mixed with a little used oil.
+- Infested fruits (both on the tree and fallen fruits) should be removed regularly (twice a week), and buried at least 50 cm deep, or dump in a drum with water mixed with a little used oil.
 The fruits should be left in the drum for 1 week.